New Year’s resolutions are a bit like babies: They’re fun to make but challenging to maintain.

-Coach Kerr emphasized,” I am very proud to watch my team play because they are hitting all four of my core values which are: “Joy; Mindfulness; Compassion and Competition.”
+Coach Kerr emphasized,” I am very proud to watch my team play because they are hitting all four of my core values: “Joy, Mindfulness, Compassion, and Competition.”

-Competition is striving to win.
+Competition – It is striving to win.

-“When we hit those four things we’re not only very tough to beat, but we’re very fun to watch, we’re very fun to coach, we’re very fun to be around and I am happy that they’re continuing to do those things.”
+“When we hit those four things, we’re not only very tough to beat, but we’re very FUN to watch, we’re very FUN to coach, we’re very FUN to be around, and I am happy that they’re continuing to do those things.”
 Coach Kerr told his players.